 Stay or Go?

 Given that commitment, it can be tough to leave TeamSite.
-I can confirm anecdotally that customers have been separating from TeamSite in a slow but steady stream over the past decade.
+I can confirm anecdotally many licensees have been separating from TeamSite in a slow but steady stream over the past decade or more.
 Yet at RSG we still get regular inquiries from around the world — digital leaders at big companies wondering what to do with their TeamSite estate.

 These decisions are never simple.
-We tend to counsel that a break-up is coming, but you may not need to separate immediately, and it does not need to get ugly.
+Lately we've counseled that a break-up is coming, but you may not need to separate all at once, and it does not need to get ugly.
 The key is to prepare in advance.
 Clean up your repository.
 Uncover which problems are more your fault than TeamSite's.
 Get realistic about future needs.
 If you license LiveSite (I hope not), then consider disconnecting there first.

 The Good News

-The good news is that you have dozens of plausible alternatives to TeamSite in a WCM marketplace that has proven consistently vibrant over the past decade.
+The good news is that you have dozens of plausible alternatives to TeamSite in a WCM marketplace that has seen the advent of modern platforms over the past decade.
 You can learn more about the weaknesses and strengths of the competing tools in RSG's exhaustive WCM vendor evaluations.